History of Worry Beads

 - Things of beauty

-- Made from natural products such as wood or leather
+- Made from natural products such as wood.

 - Unique and therefore personal to each user

 - Help the user reduce their heart rate and relax